PhuongHo99/CourseInformation/README.md

 ### 1. Steps to use the system:
 *a.
 Download and Open the Main Page*

-- In the ZIP file, we include:
+__In the ZIP file, we include:__

-● project.sql
+- project.sql

-● 5 text files:
+- 5 text files: courseAndStudent.txt, department.txt, course.txt, student.txt, professor.txt

-○ courseAndStudent.txt

-○ department.txt

-○ course.txt

-○ student.txt

-○ professor.txt

-● ‘project’ folder
+- ‘project’ folder

+__To create the database__
-- To create the database, first download all the .txt files (5) and put them to C:\temp location, so the SQL file can load data in.
+- First download all the .txt files (5) and put them to C:\temp location, so the SQL file can load data in.

 - Then, open project.sql and run on (localdb)\MSSQLLocalDB server.
 The database will be created.
 You are able to look at stored procedures or views and test.